oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 ##### Compare General Availability to Critical Patch Updates images

 {{% notice warning %}}
-The _WebLogic Server images_ and _Fusion Middleware Infrastructure images_ (**General Availability images**) on OCR are updated quarterly to include the latest security patches for Oracle Linux and Oracle Java, but do _not_ include the latest security patches for WebLogic Server or Fusion Middleware Infrastructure.
-Oracle strongly recommends using images with all the latest security patches, such as the Critical Patch Updates images provided quarterly on OCR or custom generated images using WIT with `--recommendedPatches`.
+_WebLogic Server General Availability images_ and _Fusion Middleware Infrastructure General Availability images_ (**GA images**) on OCR are updated quarterly to include the latest security patches for Oracle Linux and Oracle Java, but do _not_ include the latest security patches for WebLogic Server or Fusion Middleware Infrastructure.
+Oracle strongly recommends using images with all the latest security patches, such as Critical Patch Updates images (**CPU images**) provided quarterly on OCR or custom generated images using the WebLogic Image Tool (WIT) with `--recommendedPatches`.
 See [Ensure you are using recently patched images]({{< relref "/userguide/base-images/_index.md#ensure-you-are-using-recently-patched-images" >}}).
 {{% /notice %}}

-**General Availibility images** versus **Critical Patch Updates images**:
+**General Availability images** versus **Critical Patch Updates images**:

 - General Availability (GA) images.
   - Located in the OCR repositories "middleware/weblogic" and "middleware/fmw-infrastructure".